 - Establishing and enforcing regulations for:

-- Management of groundwater resources by federal, state, tribal, regional and local programs, including administration of regional and state water rights;
+- Management of groundwater resources by federal, state, tribal, regional, and local programs, including administration of regional and state water rights.

-- Consideration of groundwater in water resource management activities, including recharge
+- Consideration of groundwater in water resource management activities, including recharge.

-- To provide technical assistance in groundwater management.
+- Providing technical assistance in groundwater management.

 Both groundwater and surface water must be protected from human caused contamination or over utilization.
 It is particularly essential that groundwater management operates within the appropriate legal and institutional framework and be founded on accurate data.